 for Siemens Automotive, leading a MEMS R&D facility in the US and developing

+suppliers for production.
 Preceding Siemens he was the Manager of Advance Sensor for Honeywell, Solid

+State Electronics Center in Plymouth Minnesota for 4 years.
 Mr. Sulouff was the VP of Engineering and Technology at a start-up he helped

 found, Insouth Microsystems, Auburn Alabama; where he invented the first